kimzemian/ellf/README.md

 partial repo, Time-MoE foundation model benchmarks are in another repository.

-will consolidate if time allows and add documentation if time permits!
+will consolidate and add documentation if time permits!